github/gh-net/README.md

 ### Network layer protocol support

-Currently only `IPv4` is supported and was tested extensivelly:
+Currently only `IPv4` is supported and was tested extensively:

 | Network protocol   | Status |
 |--------------------|--------|